okarthikb/reinforce/README.md

 # REINFORCE

 REINFORCE is the simplest deep RL algorithm, yet achieves cool results.
 I've written a simple module to train neural nets to play OpenAI gym games using the algorithm.
-To train a net for a particular game
+To train a net for a particular game...

 - change `env_name` in `net.py` to desired env name
 - change the NN architecture, the state pre-process function `phi`, and `frames` in `net.py`